How much does it cost to install or replace a sliding glass door?

 Soundproof sliding doors cost $1,200 to $4,000 on average, which blocks 75% to 95% of noise.
-Soundproofing doors work by using double or triple-pane, laminated glass that's separated by air.
+Soundproofing doors work by using double or triple-pane, laminated glass.
 Soundproofing glass doors also provide better insulation, which lowers energy bills.

-A cheaper option is to hang soundproofing curtains, which helps block the sound.
-Thick soundproofing curtains cost $200 to $300 on average or $30 to $40 per square yard for lead mesh soundproofing fabrics.
+A cheaper option is to hang soundproofing curtains.
+Thick soundproofing curtains cost $200 to $300 on average or $30 to $40 per square yard.

-Hurricane proof sliding glass doors cost $1,000 to $3,000 on average, with larger 3-panel models costing up to $7,000.
-Hurricane impact sliding glass doors are double-pane tempered glass with a special film in between the glass to prevent shattering.
+Hurricane-proof sliding glass doors cost $1,000 to $3,000 on average, with larger 3-panel models costing up to $7,000.
+Hurricane impact sliding glass doors are double-pane tempered glass with a special film to prevent shattering.
 These doors also reduce the risk of break-ins.

 A cheaper but less-effective option is applying a hurricane-plastic film to existing sliding glass doors.
-This unique material costs $4.25 per square foot or between $7 and $18 per square foot for professional installation.
+This unique material costs $4.25 per square foot or between $7 and $18 per square foot installed.
 Commercial-grade, high-impact sheet glazing costs $20 to $30 per square foot installed.

 The average double-pane sliding glass door costs $450 to $2,100, while triple-glazed patio doors cost $2,000 to $6,000 on average.
 Multi-paned glass doors provide insulation, are up to 80% more energy-efficient, and block outside noise better than single-pane.

-The best sliding patio door brands are Andersen, Pella, Marvin, and PGT, which typically provide more options and customization, but cost more than other manufacturers.
+The best sliding patio door brands are Andersen, Pella, Marvin, and PGT, which typically provide more options and customization.
+However, they cost more than other manufacturers.

 |Andersen||$800 – $3,500|